Modifying an Event Mesh

 8. Click Confirm Changes.

-You return to the Mesh Manager: Event Meshes page and the tile for the event mesh shows an Updating Event Mesh message.
-When the changes complete, the tile refreshes, showing information about the updated event mesh.
+You return to the Mesh Manager: Event Meshes page and the tile for the event mesh appears gray and shows a status of Updating.
+When the changes complete, the tile becomes colored and the status updates to Running.
 For more information, see Checking the Progress of Event Mesh Updates.

 Removing an Event Broker Service from an Event Mesh